6th Grade English

 What are the major themes in the course?

-In sixth-grade English, students examine the role of the hero across different cultures and times periods.
-Starting with myths from ancient Greece, students explore the brave warriors who slayed monsters to prove themselves to the gods.
-As the year goes on, they read about a variety of heroes who empower others by speaking out, writing, boycotting and acting on their beliefs in communities devastated by war, poverty, and segregation.
-From communist China to the Jim Crow South, sixth graders will emerge from this course with a strong sense of the opportunities an individual has to stand up against society.
+In sixth grade English, students examine the role of the hero across different cultures and times periods.
+Starting in Ancient Greece, students explore the brave warriors in myths who slayed monsters to prove themselves to the gods.
+As the year goes on, they read a variety of coming-of-age novels about heroes who learn to empower others by speaking out, writing and acting on their beliefs in communities devastated by poverty or stripped of their human rights.
+From a Chicano neighborhood in Chicago to the Jim Crow South, sixth graders will emerge from this course with a strong sense of the opportunities an individual has to stand up against society.

 What is the major focus for reading instruction?